Home

 ACH transfers use the Automated Clearing House Network and can take several days to process.

 Of course, you pay for that convenience.
 Anyone who’s ever sent money using Western Union knows that the cost is high, sometimes as much as $60, depending on the amount being sent.
-It’s a nice option to have if someone needs funds quickly, but it’s too expensive for merchants to use as an everyday payment method.
+It’s a nice option to have if someone needs funds quickly, but it’s too expensive for merchants to use as an everyday direct payment method.
 ACH transfers usually cost under $1.

 For a more in-depth comparison, check out this guide: ACH transfer vs. wire transfer: The payment choice is clear and the comparison table below: